monotykamary/openmux/docs/SHIM_UPGRADE_RPC.md

 ## Constraints
 - PTY masters are owned by the shim.
 They must remain open across upgrades.
-- The shim owns emulator state (screen buffer + scrollback) via worker pool.
+- The shim owns emulator state (screen buffer + scrollback) via native emulator.
 - Current protocol has no version negotiation or capabilities exchange.
 - Bun/Node do not expose native SCM_RIGHTS helpers; we may need a helper in Zig (or a small native bridge) to pass FDs.